Patient education: Colon and rectal cancer screening (Beyond the Basics)

 Screening for colorectal cancer: Strategies in patients at average risk

-Screening for colorectal cancer: Strategies in patients with possible increased risk due to family history
+Screening for colorectal cancer in patients with a family history of colorectal cancer

 Clinical manifestations and diagnosis of familial adenomatous polyposis

-Familial adenomatous polyposis and MUTYH associated polyposis: Screening and management of patients and families
+Familial adenomatous polyposis: Screening and management of patients and families

 The following organizations also provide reliable health information.